 All membership applications will be reviewed by DAI Committee.
 Once accepted, the relevant membership fee can be paid.
 When payment is complete the new member will receive a receipt, profile on our website and access to our private Facebook Group.

 In joining the Doula Association of Ireland prospective members also agree to abide by our code of ethics.
 Please ensure that you have read these terms and are happy to incorporate them in your work before sending in your application form.

 What training do doulas undertake?

 As an Association we ask that prospective members complete an approved training course.
 For Birth Doulas the emphasis in this training is on understanding the normal physiological birth process and how it can best be supported, common interventions and concerns of the pregnant woman and how to provide the best evidence based information when so requested.
 In addition to a minimum three day course, some doula training facilities also require self study projects, attendance at a course of antenatal classes, a required reading list and written dissertations to be completed.
-All newly qualified doulas are required to undergo a period of evaluation post training and the submission of written evaluation forms to the Association prior to full accreditation.

 There are several different types of doula courses on offer, from distance learning to workshops.
 The Doula Association of Ireland recommends active learning, with lots of physical practice, ideally suited to the workshop courses.
 Current insurers will not accept distance learning doula courses.

 Doulas should never regard themselves as being trained!